More Than 5,000 Criminal Defense Cases and 3,000 DUI Cases Dismissed in Miami-Dade County

 At 4:53 pm officers responded to a disturbance and upon arrival met with the elderly victim who stated that the Defendant and her had gotten into a verbal disagreement which then escalated into a physical altercation.
 The Defendant had struck the victim with a broom stick, a piece of a door frame and slapped her several times in the face with an open palm.
 The Defendant also placed a cloth towel into the victim’s mouth and held it there as she began to choke.
 Victim had an abrasion on her left forearm, lower back pain and shoulder pain.
 The Defendant was arrested and charged with aggravated battery on an elderly person.

-• Felony Drug Possession – Case Dismissed
+• 2nd Degree Murder – Case Dismissed

 Penalties for Child Pornography Convictions in Florida